makeyourownmaker/ParametricWeatherModel/README.md

     * Table A7 in [lecture 10 of AS547](https://atmos.washington.edu/~breth/classes/AS547/lect/lect10.pdf)
       from [Chris Bretherton](https://atmos.washington.edu/~breth/) gives thermal conductivity, thermal diffusivity and specific heat values for various surfaces
+  * The elliptical orbital ratio is an approximation
   * Results for downwelling radiation are questionable:
     * Assumes temperature at 40 hPa above the ground surface equals surface temperature which it certainly does not